 Minimal activity and movement in the abdomen area is required for the first 2 weeks.
-During your regular follow-up appointments, Dr. Chong will provide guidance with additional post care instructions catered to your specific needs.
+During your regular follow-up appointments, Female plastic surgeon, Dr. Chong will provide guidance with additional post care instructions catered to your specific needs.

 Dr. Chong is committed to providing optimal care that will help you look and feel your best.
 She will be happy to personally consult with you to discuss your goals and to help you determine a treatment plan that is the best for you.